A New Way To Prepare Smoked Chicken Rub

 On the other hand, rubs stick to the chicken skin, remain there, and blend in throughout the cooking process.
 The flavor results of rub are way better than the results that you get from saucing or marinating.
 The ending product also results in less fat, calories, sugar, and salt.

-If you have new recipes or other ways to make a better smoked chicken rub, do not hesitate to write to us and let us know.
+If you have new chicken recipes or other ways to make a better chicken rub, do not hesitate to write to us and let us know.
 Just leave a comment below on the space provided, and share with us which rub recipes have made you the king of the pit, or the kitchen.

 Also, let us know if you have already tried this particular recipe on your own.
 We are hoping that you do, and tell us all about it.
 We are always waiting for the next big thing!